AKSW/SlideWiki/README.md

 However, you will probably need to configure your Apache and PHP installations before SlideWiki will be ready to use.

 5. Configure Apache
-To work properly, SlideWiki requires mod_rewrite module to be enabled.
+To work properly, SlideWiki requires rewrite_module to be enabled.
 Thus, be sure to uncomment the following line in htppd.conf:

-LoadModule rewrite_module modules/mod_rewrite.s
+> LoadModule rewrite_module modules/mod_rewrite.s

-Additionally, the server must allow to overwrite the configuration with .htaccess files:
+Additionally, the server must allow to use directives from .htaccess files.
+For this, your httpd.conf should include the following lines (YOUR_DOCUMENT_ROOT means the root directory for slidewiki, for example, c:/wamp/www/slidewiki)

-> DocumentRoot "c:/wamp/www/"
+> DocumentRoot "YOUR_DOCUMENT_ROOT"
-> ...
+...
-> \<Directory "c:/wamp/www/"\>
+\<Directory "YOUR_DOCUMENT_ROOT\>
->     AllowOverride all
+AllowOverride all
-> \</Directory\>
+\</Directory\>

 6. Configure PHP
 To work properly, SlideWiki requires php_curl and php_tidy modules to be enabled.
+For that, uncomment the following lines in php.ini: